PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

  - Previous.
 If any mandatory field was failed to enter, the button becomes non-pressable.
 If mandatory fields are correct, takes to the previous page.
 When in general settings, the button does not take anywhere.
  - Next.
 If any mandatory field was failed to enter, the button becomes non-pressable.
 If mandatory fields are correct, takes to he next page.
  - Finish.
 Non pressable until all the pages mandatory fields are input correctly.
-When all mandatory fields are input correctly, takes to the [carriers-listing](./carriers-listing.md) page.
+When all mandatory fields are input correctly, takes to the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page.

 # Multistore